READ ALL ABOUT IT

 We also recommend trying tea tree oil.
 This is one of the most effective natural remedies for pesky mosquitoes.
 You can use the tea tree oil to ward off mosquitoes by rubbing it on your own skin.

 Additionally, you can use plants to repel mosquitoes.
-There are plenty of plants that naturally repel mosquitoes for one reason or another, including catnip, feverfew, and even basil.
+Plenty of plants naturally repel mosquitoes for one reason or another, including catnip, feverfew, and even basil.
 You can plant these close to doors and window sills or keep them in your house.

 Home Remedies for Mosquitoes

-There are plenty of other home remedies for getting rid of mosquitoes floating around on the internet, but here are some of the tried and true methods that have worked best for lots of people over the years.
+There are plenty of other home remedies for getting rid of mosquitoes floating around on the internet, but here are some tried and true methods that have worked best for many people over the years.
 Again, home remedies often don’t even include purchasing anything from the store.

 One example is that you can make your own garlic spray to keep mosquitoes away.
 Crush a few cloves of garlic and boil it in water on the stove for a while.
 Then, pour it into a spray bottle and spray to your heart’s content.